United Arab Emirates bans Pixar’s ‘Lightyear’ from showing

 Officials from Malaysia’s Film Censorship Board and the Home Affairs Ministry, as well as The Walt Disney Co., could not be immediately reached for comment.

-Associated Press writers Malak Harb in Dubai and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.
+Associated Press writers Malak Harb in Dubai, United Arab Emirates and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.